 3. Find games to watch

 From there, it’s as simple as finding games that are being broadcast in 4K.
 Right now, the only NFL games that will be broadcast in 4K are Thursday Night Football.
-You can also catch a number of NCAA football and MLB games in 4K through the Fox Sports app.
+You can also catch some MLB games in 4K through the FOX Sports app.

 There is not a separate section for 4K broadcasts — simply look for a “4K” badge on programs in the channel guide.